 Bath melts are made with butters from a vegetable source – cocoa butter, shea butter, and mango butter can all be used.
 I also recently discovered kokum butter; it’s very hard with almost no scent.
 The type of butter you use doesn’t matter, but if it’s soft (like shea butter often is) you’ll need to combine it with a harder butter or add a bit of beeswax.

-To make these even more fun and luxurious, add dried botanicals and/or essential oils.
+To make this even more fun and luxurious, add dried botanicals and/or essential oils.

 - ¼ cup cocoa butter (find unrefined organic cocoa butter here)